Cody Bellinger Preview, Player Props: Cubs vs. Diamondbacks

-On Friday, Cody Bellinger (.634 slugging percentage in past 10 games, including four home runs) and the Chicago Cubs play the Arizona Diamondbacks, whose starting pitcher will be Zac Gallen.
-First pitch is at 2:20 PM ET.
+Cody Bellinger -- with a slugging percentage of .650 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs versus the Arizona Diamondbacks, with Merrill Kelly on the hill, on September 9 at 2:20 PM ET.

 Cody Bellinger Game Info & Props vs. the Diamondbacks